We speak to a registered dietician about how a vegan diet might impact conception and pregnancy.

 A plant-based diet tends to be a healthy one, and therefore going vegan could benefit fertility, as taking care of your health is one of the key factors for getting pregnant.
 However, cutting out major food groups does put you at risk of vitamin deficiency, so meal planning is essential.

 ‘You may cut down on junk food and perhaps lose a bit of weight so that you’re in the healthy weight range on a vegan diet,’ says Medlin.
 ‘This may boost fertility initially but lower levels of essential vitamins could counteract the benefits.’

-If you are proactive and ensure you source the nutrients found in animal products from other food sources or supplements, following a vegan diet shouldn’t be a problem.
+If you are proactive and ensure you source the nutrients found in animal products from supplements or other food sources, it shouldn’t be a problem.